dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2916: Fair contributions ensure societal balance.
+### T2916: Fair taxation isn't about punishing the rich but creating an equitable society.

 |Support|
 |---|